Varuna: Cheti Chand

 The Cheti Chand festival in the Hindu month of Chaitra marks the arrival of spring and harvest, but in Sindhi Hindu community, it also marks the mythical birth of Uderolal in the year 1007.
 Uderolal morphed into a warrior and old man who preached and reprimanded Mirkhshah that Muslims and Hindus deserve the same religious freedoms.
 He, as Jhulelal, became the saviour of the Sindhi Hindus, who according to this legend, celebrate the new year as Uderolal's birthday.

 Chaliya saheb

 Chalio or Chaliho, also called Chaliho Sahib, is a forty-day-long festival celebrated by Sindhi Hindus to express their gratitude to Jhulelal for saving them from their impending conversion to Islam.
-The festival is observed every year in the months of July to August; dates vary according to Hindu calendar.
+The festival is observed every year in the months of July to August; dates vary according to the Hindu calendar.
 It is a thanksgiving celebration in honor of Varuna Deva for listening to their prayers.

 Narali Poornima

 Nārali Poornima is a ceremonial day observed by Hindu fishing communities in Maharashtra, India particularly around Mumbai and the Konkan coast.
 It is held on the full-moon day of the Hindu month of Shravan which falls around July or August.
-On this day offerings such as rice, flowers and coconuts as offered to Lord Varuna, the god of ocean and waters.
+On this day offerings such as rice, flowers and coconuts are offered to Lord Varuna, the god of ocean and waters.